senny/pdfjs_viewer-rails/README.md

 ## Viewer Styles

-This gem ships with two viewer styles:
+This gem ships with three viewer styles:

 **full**